-ELS deploys with a minimum of six operators and provides a logistics management system.
+ELS provides a logistics management system.
 The ELS teams support the incident command system either at a Strategic Holding Area (SHA), Multi Agency Strategic Holding Area (MASHA) or other designated location with identified feeding, refreshment and rest facilities.

 Flood Rescue Teams

-West Yorkshire Fire and Rescue Service have several trained teams, located at Brighouse, Bingley, Leeds and Wakefield and have two powered boats within this capability.
+West Yorkshire Fire and Rescue Service have several trained teams, located at Rastrick, Bingley, Leeds, Todmorden and Ossett and includes two powered boats within the capability.
 The HVP and Flood Rescue assets work in partnership with the Department for Environment Food and Rural Affairs (DEFRA) who are the lead agency for flooding.

-Supported by NR under the National Co-ordination and Advisory Framework (NCAF), West Yorkshire Fire and Rescue Service provide Tactical Advisors for CBRN events, USAR, HVP and Flood capabilities.
+Supported by NR under the National Co-ordination and Advisory Framework (NCAF), West Yorkshire Fire and Rescue Service provide Tactical Advisors for multiple capabilities.

 National Inter-Agency Liaison Officers (NILO)

-These officers, from UK fire and rescue services, police and health agencies, enable effective distribution of sensitive information between agencies.
-West Yorkshire Fire and Rescue Service NILOs regularly work alongside West Yorkshire Police and the North East Counter Terrorism Unit and support multi-agency operations at terrorist related or other critical incidents.
+These officers, from UK fire and rescue services, police and health agencies and other partners enable effective distribution of sensitive information between agencies.
+West Yorkshire Fire and Rescue Service NILOs regularly work alongside West Yorkshire Police and Counter Terrorism Unit to support multi-agency operations at terrorist related or other critical incidents.

 Water Rescue Teams

-Swift water rescue teams perform rescues from fast flowing or deep water and these are based at Bingley, Brighouse, Leeds, Rothwell and Wakefield fire stations.
+Swift water rescue teams perform rescues from fast flowing or deep water and these are based at Bingley, Rastrick, Leeds, Rothwell, Todmorden and Ossett fire stations.